-- £1.5 billion tram line expansion, with more than £1.85 billlion allocated to transport improvements over the next five years, including the transformation of Manchester Airport
+- £1.5 billion tram line expansion continuing with more than £1.85 billlion allocated to transport improvements over the next five years, including the transformation of Manchester Airport

 - 2,300 new hotel rooms across Manchester city centre coming on board, increasing supply by 25%

 - £11 million worth of recent development Manchester Arndale, the UK’s busiest inner-city shopping centre.

 Every success has a story to tell: Manchester’s Business Improvement District (Manchester BID) and management company CityCo, are part of the picture.

-Our focus is to support the city’s growth by bringing together our members and public-sector partners to make the city centre the most vibrant, interesting and attractive place it can be.
+Our focus is to support city growth by bringing together our members and public-sector partners to make the city centre the most vibrant, interesting and attractive place it can be.

 Manchester BID Community

-Manchester BID is a working consortium of 400+ leading retailers and restaurants.
+The Business Improvement District is a consortium of more than 400 leading retail and restaurant brands.
 Businesses are investing together to enhance Manchester’s central shopping area.

-The BID district spans Manchester’s’ central retail and leisure district, taking in Market Street, New Cathedral Street, Manchester Arndale, Exchange Square, St Ann’s Square, King Street and Deansgate.
+The BID district spans Manchester’s retail and leisure district, taking in Market Street, New Cathedral Street, Manchester Arndale, Exchange Square, Barton Arcade, St Ann’s Square, King Street and Deansgate.

 The BID community includes the city’s largest stores, luxury and independent brands including:

-& Other Stories, Adidas, Aldi, All Saints, Apple, Argos, Barbour, Barclays, Belstaff, Boodles, Boots, Burberry, Cath Kidston, Clarks Shoes, Clas Ohlson, Colette, Debenhams, Diesel, Disney Store, DKNY, Dorothy Perkins, Fat Face, French Connection, GAP, Grafene, H&M, Harvey Nichols, Hobbs, Hollister, House of Fraser, Hugo Boss, Il Gato Negro, Jack Wills, Jamie’s Italian, Jigsaw, Jones Bootmakers, Karen Millen, Kurt Geiger, Lego, Levis, Lunya, L’Occitane, Lloyds, McDonald’s, Marks and Spencer, Miss Selfridge, Molton Brown, Monki, New Look, Next, Nationwide, Oasis, O2, Paperchase, Paul Smith, Patisserie Valerie, Pizza Hut, Pret a Manger, Pretty Green, Primark, Ralph Lauren, Reiss, River Island, Rosso, Russel & Bromley, Ryman, Selfridges, Space NK, Specsavers, STA Travel, Starbucks, Superdrug, Superdry, Swarovski, Swatch, Ted Baker, The Body Shop, The Carphone Warehouse, The Victorian Chop House Company, The White Company, Thomas Cook, Thorntons, TK Maxx, TM Lewin, Topman, Topshop, Trevor Sorbie, Ugg, Urban Outfitters, Vidal Sassoon, Virgin Money, Vision Express, Waterstones, WH Smith, Whittards, Yo Sushi, Zara.
+& Other Stories, Adidas, Aldi, All Saints, Apple, Argos, Barbour, Barclays, Belstaff, Boodles, Boots, Burberry, Cath Kidston, Clarks Shoes, Clas Ohlson, Colette, Debenhams, Diesel, Disney Store, DKNY, Dorothy Perkins, Fat Face, French Connection, GAP, H&M, Harvey Nichols, Hobbs, Hollister, House of Fraser, Hugo Boss, El Gato Negro, Jack Wills, Jamie’s Italian, Jigsaw, Jones Bootmakers, Karen Millen, Kurt Geiger, Lego, Levi’s, Lunya, L’Occitane, Lloyds, McDonald’s, Marks & Spencer, Miss Selfridge, Molton Brown, Monki, New Look, Next, Nationwide, Oasis, O2, Paperchase, Paul Smith, Patisserie Valerie, Pizza Hut, Pret a Manger, Pretty Green, Primark, Ralph Lauren, Reiss, River Island, Rosso, Russel & Bromley, Ryman, Selfridges, Space NK, Specsavers, STA Travel, Starbucks, Superdrug, Superdry, Swarovski, Swatch, TAST, Ted Baker, The Body Shop, The Carphone Warehouse, Victorian Chop House Company, The White Company, Thomas Cook, Thorntons, TK Maxx TM Lewin, Topman, Topshop, Trevor Sorbie, Ugg, Urban Outfitters, Vidal Sassoon, Virgin Money, Vision Express, Waterstones, WHSmith, Whittards, Yo Sushi, Zara.